Safeguarding Statement

 - Enhances the quality of life of vulnerable adults by acting primarily in the best interests and according to the wishes and feelings of adults at risk, enabling them to participate appropriately in any processes affecting them

-- Secures the safety of vulnerable adults by pursuing intervention and investigation with the least disruption to users' ways of life and with sensitivity to the understanding, disability, illness, culture and ethnicity of the people involved
+- Secures the safety of children and vulnerable adults by pursuing intervention and investigation with the least disruption to users' ways of life and with sensitivity to the understanding, disability, illness, culture and ethnicity of the people involved

 - Ensuring all staff are subject to rigorous recruitment procedures including Disclosure and Barring (DBS) checks